Can Hypnotherapy Fix A Fear Of Flying? I Found Out

 However, towards the end of the four-hour flight, we encountered some turbulence, which is where I started to struggle.
 While I had focused so much on the take off and mentally planning for my stress to vanish after the seatbelt sign went off, I had forgotten that turbulence is also a large part of my issues.
 While I had managed to distract myself reading for most of the flight, feeling those drops sent me into panic mode and I didn’t feel like I had the biggest grip on my fight or flight instincts.

-While my partner said he thought I did ‘really well’, I couldn’t help but be disappointed that I hadn’t managed to ‘cure’ my fear.
-According to psychotherapist and Hypnotherapy Directory member Natasha Crowe, the terminology of ‘curing’ is avoided in the practice, instead reframing it into managing the fear.
-“We can't control what happens on or during the flight itself, so we can only bring it back to what we can control and that is ourselves, our thoughts and behaviours,” she tells Refinery29.
+While my partner said he thought I did really well, I couldn’t help but be disappointed that I hadn’t managed to cure my fear.
+Natasha Crowe, psychotherapist and Hypnotherapy Directory member, says the terminology of "curing" is avoided in the practice, instead reframing it into managing the fear.
+“We can't control what happens on or during the flight itself, so we can only bring it back to what we can control and that is ourselves, our thoughts and behaviors,” she tells Refinery29.

 While I don’t feel like I can now bound onto any flight with glee, I do feel like admitting I have an issue and taking active steps towards helping it was a major moment in me helping myself to de-escalate my fears.
 As someone who has spent so long feeling that anxiety was a steadfast, unchangeable part of who I was, I felt proud of myself for even entertaining the idea that there is maybe a future for me where that isn’t the case.